 In recent years, traditional taxi providers have seen increasing competition from ridesharing services that allow users to make reservations and pay fares through mobile apps.
 Just like any other motor vehicles, taxis and rideshare automobiles can be involved in crashes on Georgia highways.

 When a passenger in one of these types of vehicles suffers injuries because of an accident, he or she can be entitled to compensation.
 Taxi companies and rideshare services are both required to carry a minimum amount of liability insurance, but there are some important differences in the amounts of coverage and which additional parties may be liable.

 If you sustained serious injuries or your loved one was killed in a rideshare or taxi crash in Georgia, you could be entitled to compensation for any lost wages, medical bills, and pain and suffering.
 Insurance companies for these types of vehicles will aggressively try to get you to accept a settlement as quickly as possible, but it is in your best interest to retain legal counsel so you can ensure that you get every dollar you need and deserve.

-Atlanta attorney Emanuel Balams fights to get justice for people who have been hurt or lost loved ones in taxi or rideshare wrecks.
-He handles cases inside and outside the Perimeter, including communities in Clayton County, Gwinnett County, Fulton County, Cobb County, and DeKalb County.
+Atlanta attorney ReShea Balams fights to get justice for people who have been hurt or lost loved ones in taxi or rideshare wrecks.
+She handles cases inside and outside the Perimeter, including communities in Clayton County, Gwinnett County, Fulton County, Cobb County, and DeKalb County.

 You do not need to worry about paying Balams Law Group anything up front for legal services, as we represent clients on a contingency fee basis.
 This means you only pay if you obtain a financial award, and we also offer a free initial consultation to discuss your case as soon as you call (404) 445-2005.